1.4 Flavours of openness

 Activity 3: Representing open education

-The two resources you’ve just read and viewed provide views on different aspects of what openness means in higher education.
+The resources you have just accessed provide views on different aspects of what openness means in higher education.

-- Create a visual representation that defines openness in education by drawing on some of the concepts listed in Weller and Anderson (although it is not necessary to include all of them).
-You can use PowerPoint, an online tool such as Prezi or any other tool of your choice.
+- Create a visual representation that defines openness in education by drawing on some of the concepts found in the resources on open education listed above (although it is not necessary to include all of them).
+You could use PowerPoint, an online tool such as Prezi, a concept mapping tool, or any other tool of your choice.

 The key is to provide a representation that draws together the key concepts of openness as you perceive them.
-Save it in a form that is shareable, e.g. an image or an embeddable file from elsewhere (such as Flickr, Prezi, etc.).
+Save it in a form that is shareable, e.g. an image, an embeddable file from elsewhere (such as Flickr, Prezi, etc.), or a link to a web-based resource (ensure these can be accessed without needing to sign up for the tool you have used).

 If you have difficulty with visual representations, then you can alternatively create a representation in another medium, including text lists, or audio.